 Community colleges are a great place to look if you want to enter the field as a robotics technician.
 Despite common misconceptions, it doesn’t take a 4+ year degree to become a robotics technician.

-When it comes to community colleges, CCAC is an example of excellence.
+When it comes to community colleges, CCAC is an example of excellence in robotics education.
 Their Mechatronics Technology program is a great way to learn the skills and knowledge necessary to work with robotics in manufacturing.
 Graduates will earn certifications that will help them on their path to a long and exciting robotics career.